-First of all, the verse in the Surah Waqiah is not related to ablution (wudu) at all.
+The verse in Surah Waqiah is not related to minor or major ablution at all.
 Let us read these verses together with the previous ones:

-The importance of the location of stars is explained in the 37th chapter:
+The importance of the locations of stars is explained in the 37th chapter:

 “Indeed, We have adorned the nearest heaven with an adornment of stars.
 And we protected it against every rebellious devil.
 [So] they may not listen to the exalted assembly [of angels] and are stoned from every side.
-Repelled; and for them is a constant punishment.”
-(37:6-9)
+Repelled are they, and for them is a constant punishment.”
+(The Quran 37:6-9)

 Going back to chapter 56, and reading together with the first two verses:

-Similar to a scabbard protecting a sword, an oyster is a case that protects a pearl, and there is no way to touch the pearls that are hidden in oysters.
-The Qur’an that cannot be touched is like that pearl in the oyster.
-It is apparent that the books of Quran, that we currently touch and recite, are not subject to such a protection, since we are already able to hold them in our hands.
+Similar to a scabbard protecting a sword, an oyster is a case that protects a pearl, and there is no way to touch the pearls in oysters.
+It is apparent that the printed books of Quran which we currently touch and recite are not subject to such protection since we are simply able to hold them in our hands whenever we want.

-Then, the Qur’an that is the subject of these verses is the one in “lawh mahfooz”, which is placed and protected in the first heaven, and can be touched by angels only.
+Then, the prosperous Qur’an which is the subject of these verses is the one in “lawh mahfooz”, which is placed and protected in the first heaven and can be touched by angels only.
 It is the resource of all divine books that were sent down to all prophets from Adam to Muhammad.

-Since it IS possible for people without ablution to touch the books of Qur’an currently, this sentence cannot be about the Qur’an we have in hand, on earth.
+It IS, however, possible for all people to touch books of the Qur’an without extra effort.
+Then, this sentence cannot be about the Qur’an we have in hand on the earth.

-Then, the verse 80 goes on: “Sent down by your Lord” because, Quran was in Lawh Mahfooz and was sent down, so that we can touch and read.
-Otherwise nobody could take it from there.
+Then, verse 80 goes on: “Sent down by the Master of all beings” because the Quran was in Lawh Mahfooz and was sent down so that we can touch and read on the earth.
+Otherwise, nobody could take it from there.

-Ablution is pre-requisite of prayer (salat) only.
-In the verse:
+Ablution is a pre-requisite of prayer (salat) only.
+It is mentioned in the verse below:

 About the case of needing major ablution (ghusl) for prayer, it is commanded:

 “And if you are in a state of janabah, purify yourselves.”
-(5:6)
+(The Quran 5:6)

-The only ruling about reciting Qur’an is in the verse below:
+The only pre-requisite about reciting the Qur’an is in the verse below:

-That is, saying “A’uzu billahi min ash shaitani r rajim ” before beginning to recite Qur’an.
+That is, saying “A’uzu billahi min ash-shaitan ar-rajim ” before beginning to recite the Qur’an.

-It is also interesting that nobody objects if non-Muslims read or touch Qur’an.
-However, when Muslims intend to touch it, they are questioned about ablution.
+It is also interesting that nobody objects if non-Muslims read or touch the Qur’an.
+When Muslims, however, intend to touch it, they are questioned about ablution.

-Also asked: “Wouldn’t it be better if people took ablution?”
+It is usually asked: “Wouldn’t it be better if people took ablution before reciting the Quran?”

-No, it is not better at all.
-Because you may need to touch Qur’an to check something about your daily life or remember a verse of God quickly; but when you have to go for ablution before that, something else would most probably interfere with you.
+We can simply answer: No, it is not better at all!
+Because you may need to touch the Qur’an to check something about your daily life or remember a verse of God quickly; but when you have to go for ablution before that, something else would most probably interfere with you.
 Remember, Devil has promised to avoid good deeds.
-Thus, ablution would be an obstacle between you and Qur’an.
+Thus, ablution would become an obstacle between you and the Qur’an.

-Consequently, lack of ablution or major ablution, and menstruation of women hinder prayer only, and nothing else about Qur’an.
+Consequently, lack of ablution or major ablution may hinder prayer only and nothing else about the Qur’an.